ismaelwarnants/OAK-1/README.md

 ## Node setup
 The node has to have python 3.8 or 3.9 and pip installed and running.

+NOTE: If you use an ARM CPU, you need to have a 64-bit architecture with a 64-bit operating system.

 Afterwards, the setup_node.sh script can be ran to prepare the system.
 ```
 ./setup_node.sh